 Module E provides a comprehensive introduction to the business and corporate enterprise, with a focus on the accounting function.
 Topics to be covered include corporate accounting principles, financial statements, cash flow statements, stocks, bonds, and other investments, as well as the terminology, functions, and procedures related to the organization and management of businesses.
-In addition, the personal and professional skills necessary for launching into a career in business are discussed.
-Students will study the concepts and techniques necessary for successful careeroriented employment.
+In addition, the personal and orofessional skills necessa or successful career-orien